 2. To create a collaboration between parents and the school to determine an action plan.

-HEART recognizes that parents are valuable partners to the team.
+SAP recognizes that parents are valuable partners to the team.
 Before any interventions with your child, your permission and participation will be requested.

-Consultation services from teachers, counselors, school psychologists and social workers are available for parents.
+3. To provide consultation and referrals to resources when needed.Consultation services from teachers, counselors, school psychologists and social workers are available for parents.
 Assessment and referral services are available through a Holcomb Behavioral Health Systems consultant.